NiklasGollenstede/nixos-installer/modules/fs/zfs.nix.md

                 autoApplyDuringBoot = (lib.mkEnableOption "automatically re-applying changed dataset properties and create missing datasets in the initramfs phase during boot for this pool.
 This can be useful since the keystore is open but no datasets are mounted at that time") // { default = true; };
                 autoApplyOnActivation = (lib.mkEnableOption "automatically re-applying changed dataset properties and create missing datasets on system activation for this pool.
 This may fail for some changes since datasets may be mounted and the keystore is usually closed at this time.
 Enable ».autoApplyDuringBoot« and reboot to address this") // { default = true; };
             }; config = {
-                props.ashift = lib.mkOptionDefault "12"; # be explicit
+                props.autotrim = lib.mkDefault "on"; # These days, there should be no reason not to trim. props.ashift = lib.mkOptionDefault "12"; # be explicit
-                props.comment = lib.mkOptionDefault "hostname=${config.networking.hostName};"; # This is just nice to know without needing to inspect the datasets (»zpool import« shows the comment). props.cachefile = lib.mkOptionDefault "none"; # If it works on first boot without (stateful) cachefile, then it will also do so later.
+                props.cachefile = lib.mkOptionDefault "none"; # If it works on first boot without (stateful) cachefile, then it will also do so later. props.comment = lib.mkOptionDefault (if (builtins.stringLength config.networking.hostName <= (32 - 9)) then "hostname=${config.networking.hostName}" else config.networking.hostName); # This is just nice to know which host this pool belongs to, without needing to inspect the datasets (»zpool import« shows the comment).
+The »comment« is limited to 32 characters.
             }; })));
             default = { };
             apply = lib.filterAttrs (k: v: v != null);